tj8295/tj8295.github.io/source/markdown/index.markdown

 ---
 layout: page
-title: ".markdown"
+title: "Markdown"
 date: 2013-12-14 11:45
 comments: true
 sharing: true
 footer: true
 ---

-#Markdown

-Pages in Octopress are by default .markdown.
+Pages in Octopress are by default appended with the .markdown extension.

 > Markdown is a plain text formatting syntax designed so that it can optionally be converted to HTML using a tool by the same name.
 Markdown is popularly used as format for readme files, or for writing messages in online discussion forums.  - Wikipedia